Letztes Update: 06. Oktober 2025

-This article explains how to say 'darling' in German, exploring different contexts and nuances.
-Learn the common phrases and words used.
+In this article, you'll learn how to say 'darling' in German, exploring different contexts and nuances.
+Discover the most common German phrases used for 'darling' and understand their meanings.

 Hey there!
 I'm curious about how to say "darling" in German.
 Could you explain the different contexts or nuances it might have?
 Is there a common phrase or word used for "darling" in German?
 Thanks for helping me out!